 Also relevant to the 1798 rebellion and held in the same crypt of the Sheares Brothers, is the death mask taken of Theobald Wolfe Tone.

 Also contained in the crypts are the remains of the Earls of Leitrim, an Aristocrat family in their ornate coffins.
-If you notice the coffin on the left hand side of the photo below, it is a plain wooden coffin with no elaborate mouldings on it.
+If you notice the coffin on the left-hand side of the photo below, it is a plain wooden coffin with no elaborate embellishments on it.
 The guide explained, this was one of the Earls of Leitrim, who was very unpopular among the family and so they begrudgingly buried him but give him a plain coffin.

 The tour is short (about 20 minutes) but great value at €5.
 The guide is quite dramatic and entertaining with a right touch of macabre about him.

 You can easily get to St Michan’s Church by taking the Luas tram red line to the Four Courts stop and walking a short distance from there (Luas directions) or walk 1.5 kilometres from the city centre (Walking directions).
 If you are coming from the West Dublin direction, you can get here by train, we took a train into Heuston station and cycled using Dublin Bikes.

 St Michan’s Church is opened for most of the year and you can usually visit the Crypts Monday to Saturday.
 Check out their website for opening times.
 If you were looking to do something different at Halloween time, I think this would be an ideal place to visit.